|

 -

-There are four types of malaria existing in the world.
+There are four types of malaria existing in the world.?
+Usually we found three types in our country.?

 -

-Out of three, two major varieties causes concern to
+Out of? three, two major varieties causes concern to us.??

 -